 1996 | FG Wilson

-With over 50 years of experience, the FG Wilson product line ranges from small ready-to-run generator sets suitable for domestic use to large power systems with remote monitoring capable of feeding back into the national grid.
+With over 50 years of experience, the FG Wilson product line ranges from small ready-to-run generator sets suitable for domestic use to large power systems with remote monitoring capabilities to feed into the national grid.
 In 1996 Caterpillar purchased a 49% interest in F.G.
 Wilson located in Larne, Northern Ireland and acquired the remaining 51% in 1999.

 1996 | MaK

 With a history dating back over 150 years, MaK is one of the top engine brands in the medium-speed propulsion market.
-The product line features marine diesel, gas and dual fuel engines used in a wide variety of marine applications.
-MaK's product line represents the state of the art in large diesel engines, and was a natural extension of the upper end of Caterpillar's diesel engine portfolio.
+The product line features marine diesel, gas and dual-fuel engines used in various marine applications.
+MaK's product line represents the state of the art in large diesel engines and was a natural extension of the upper end of Caterpillar's diesel engine portfolio.

 1996 | Turner Powertrain System